The Financial Technology Law Review: Switzerland

 FINMA confirms that the creation of uncertificated securities and their public offering are not regulated, unless they qualify as derivative products.
 However, underwriting and offering (in a professional capacity) security tokens of third parties publicly on the primary market is a licensed activity.
 Furthermore, the issuing of tokens that are similar to bonds or shares may trigger prospectus requirements.

-FINMA confirms that the issuing of tokens will not qualify as deposits; in other words, it does not require a banking licence, unless the tokens grant claims with debt capital character against the issuer (for that reason, FINMA took action against Envion).
+FINMA confirms that the issuing of tokens will not qualify as deposits; in other words, it does not require a banking licence, unless the tokens grant claims with debt capital character against the issuer (for that reason, FINMA took action, for example, against Envion).
 Collective investment schemes regulations may apply if the funds received by an ICO are managed by third parties.

 Rights granted in the pre-sale phase are considered as securities by FINMA if they are standardised and suitable for mass standardised trading.
 If so, they are not subject to AML regulations.